-The aggregating behaviour of orange roughy contributed to its vulnerability to overexploitation globally.
+The aggregating behaviour combined with biological characteristics (i.e. long lived (approx. up to 100 years), slow growing, late maturation and low fecundity) of orange roughy contributed to its vulnerability to overexploitation globally.
 Spawning aggregations of orange roughy have been targeted in Namibia during winter.
 Outside the spawning seasons, catches were found to be lower due to a more dispersed resource.
-Orange roughy is also extremely slow-growing and estimates of maximum age are in excess of 100 years.